Optimism brings accurate perception in Iterated Prisoner's Dilemma: Background

-Agents have a fixed memory size of $M$.
-Memory ratio $\mu = M / N$ determines the proportion of population size that an agent can store in its memory.

-Agents are assumed to store recently played agents in their memory.
-Thus, an agent needs to forget one of the agents in its memory if the memory is full and the recently played opponent was not in the memory before.
+Agent $i$ keeps its previous encounters with agent $j$ in its memory.
+This data consists of $(c_{ij},d_{ij})$ pair, where $c_{ij}$ is the number of times that $j$ cooperated against $i$ and $d_{ij}$ is the number of times that $j$ defected against $i$.
+Derived from Laplace's Rule of Succession~\cite{ jaynes2003probability}, agent $i$ calculates \emph{perceived cooperation probability}, defined as

+Perceived cooperation probability is a measure of one-sided trust between agents.
+An agent $i$ is said to perceive an agent $j$ as a \emph{cooperator} if $t_{ij} > 0.5$.
+Otherwise, $j$ is perceived as a \emph{defector}.

+Agents have a fixed memory size of $M \le N$.
+This means that an agent can store data about $M$ agents in the population. \emph{Memory ratio} is defined as $\mu = M / N$.
+Suppose $i$ plays with $j$.
+If $j$ is already in the memory, $i$ simply updates $c_{ij}$ and $d_{ij}$ values.
+If $j$ is not in the memory, a new $(c_{ij}, d_{ij})$ pair is inserted.

-There are three strategies for forgetting: (i)~Forget cooperators (FC), where the agent to forget is chosen randomly among agents perceived as cooperators , (ii)~Forget defectors (FD), where the agent to forget is chosen randomly among agents perceived as defectors, (iii)~Forget random (FR), where the agent to forget is chosen randomly among all agents.
+Assuming that memory size is not large enough to keep all opponents, i.e., $\mu < 1$, eventually, the memory of agent $i$ will be full.
+In order to keep $j$ in memory, $i$ needs to ``forget'' some other agent.
+Therefore a forgetting mechanism is required.
+There are three strategies for forgetting: (i)~Forget cooperators (FC), where the agent to forget is chosen randomly among agents perceived as cooperators, (ii)~Forget defectors (FD), where the agent to forget is chosen randomly among agents perceived as defectors, (iii)~Forget random (FR), where the agent to forget is chosen randomly among all agents.